lethanhdat160607-sys/CTF-NOTE/CTF-Writeups/picoCTF/Reverse-Engineering/Medium/2019/vault-door-1.md

 ### 🧪 Logic Extraction:

-I used the `cat` command to extract data from the file.
+I used the `cat` command to extract data from a file and I found keys inside that I suspect are flag keys.
 ```
 (venv) linuxdatkk@LAPTOP-C3MJQUU4:~/tool/file_ctf01$ cat VaultDoor1.java
 import java.util.*;